psammarco/kubernetes/hello-world/README.md

     10.42.1.55 k3s.intranet.local
 ```

-## Is this all DNS resolution thing not inconvenient?
+## How is this not inconvenient?
-In a sense it is as you need to either delay the deployment of haproxy or delete it and redeploy it as soon as you have one of the pods `www` endpoint IP.
-On the positive side it saves you a bit of time by not having to declare each replica manually in haproxy.cfg, which it may not sound like a big deal for just 3 replicas, but imagine if you had dozens?
-It also saves you some time ....
+In a way, it can be, as you either need to delay the deployment of HAProxy or delete and redeploy it after having edited the `haproxy.cfg configMap`.
+On the positive side, it saves quite a bit of time by eliminating the need to manually declare each replica in `haproxy.cfg`.
+While this might not seem like a significant effort for just three replicas, it becomes increasingly valuable as the number of replicas grows, saving time and effort compared to manually managing them one by one.
+Additionally, this approach eases the deployment process by bypassing the need for an elaborate DNS server setup, making it ideal for rapidly deploying projects.